Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Our Approach: Panel-MDP

 \textbf{State transition $T$:} After issuing the action $a_t$ at state $s_t$, the system will transit to a new state.
 The state transition function $T: \mathcal{S}\times \mathcal{A}\rightarrow \mathcal{S}$ is defined as:

-which simply increases the time step by one, and append the chosen actions $a_t$ at the $t$-th step to the action history $\mathbf{H}_t$.
+which simply discards the current item $i_t$ from $\mathbf{L}_t$, increases the time step by one, and append the chosen actions $a_t$ at the $t$-th step to the action history $\mathbf{H}_t$.

-\textbf{Rewards $r_t = R(s_t, a_t)$:} After presenting a whole result panel to a user, the user may give feedback to the recommended items, i.e., purchase or not.
+\textbf{Rewards $r_t = R(s_t, a_t)$:} After presenting a whole result panel to a user, the user may give feedback on the recommended items, i.e., purchase or not.
 Therefore, we can define the reward based on that feedback.
-For example, $r_t = R(s_t, a_t) = 1$ if the user purchases the item at the $a_t$-th position, and 0 otherwise.
-The reward for the NULL action $R(s_t, \text{NULL})=-\xi$ where $\xi>0$ is a small number.
-In the experiments, $\xi$ can be used to control the possibility of selecting NULL action.
+For example, $r_t = R(s_t, a_t = (1, (m,n))) = 1$ if the user purchases the item at the $(m,n)$-th position, and 0 otherwise.

-\textbf{Discounted Factor} $\gamma\in(0, 1)$ discounts rewards at a constant rate per time step.
+\textbf{Discounted Factor} $\gamma\in(0, 1]$ discounts rewards at a constant rate per time step.